Overview of the Microsoft Edge channels

 Extended Stable Channel

 Unlike our preview channels (Canary, Dev, and Beta), the Extended Stable Channel isn't available as a separate browser application.
 This channel is an enterprise release option for the Microsoft Edge Stable application that's aligned to a longer, 8-week major release cycle.
-This is opposed to the 4-week major release cycle for the Stable channel.
+This option is opposed to the 4-week major release cycle for the Stable channel.
 While we recommend updating Stable on its 4-week release cycle, Extended Stable exists to more effectively serve organizations that may require a longer timeline to test and validate new browser versions.

 The 8-week “Extended Stable” release option for Microsoft Edge Stable delivers cumulative feature updates that align with even-numbered releases beginning with Microsoft Edge 94.
 Feature updates from odd-numbered releases will be packaged and delivered as part of the subsequent even-numbered release.
 For example, if an organization selects the 8-week “Extended Stable” release cycle with Microsoft Edge 94, they'll get subsequent feature updates with Microsoft Edge 96, Microsoft Edge 98, and so on.
-While feature updates are packaged and delivered with new version releases based on the selected release cycle, important security patches and fixes will be delivered as needed independent of the selected release option to help maintain browser security.
+While feature updates are packaged and delivered with new version releases based on the selected release cycle, important security patches and fixes will be delivered as needed.
+These security updates are independent of the selected release option to help maintain browser security.
 Customers can opt into the Extended Stable release option at any time, and it will take effect with the next Extended Stable release.

 Opting in to the Extended Stable Release Cadence